EdenShtein/FlightSimulatorControl/README.md

 ## Running some examples and tests

-The specific problem and solution in the project I created is a server that given a matrix is able to solve it and say the cheapest path from point A to point B using **BestFirstSearch** algorithm.
+The specific problem and solution in the project I created is a server that given a matrix is able to solve it and say the cheapest path from point A to point B using **Astar** algorithm.

 For example: lets assume we have this matrix: